The Story So Far

 “Tell me something I don’t know!
 Why would they protect her and not Karolyse?”

-Neuvil grimaced from the pain but managed to reply, “Because Anahuark took us all by surprise … and because Karolyse is not royalty.”
+Neuvil grimaced from the pain but managed to reply, “Because Anahuark took us all by surprise … and because Karolyse is much farther down the line of succession.”
 He took note of Thordwall’s surprise and added, “I think we might have one of Queen Beatriz’ daughters on our team.”

 Give your fear a name, make it something real, then make yourself dominate it.